-Candid portrait photography may seem like a strange term, because how can you really take a candid portrait of someone during a session when they know you are photographing them?
-But there is a way to photograph your subjects so the moments are real—and candid feeling.
+Candid portrait photography may seem like a strange term.
+How can you really take a candid portrait of someone during a session when they know you are photographing them?
+But there is a way to photograph your subjects so the moments are real—and feel candid.

-If you have ever noticed great candid photographers working, one of their best qualities is usually how they interact with their subjects to keep them comfortable and to bring their personality out.
+If you have ever noticed great candid photographers working, one of their best qualities is how they interact with their subjects.
+They know how to keep them comfortable and bring their personalities out.

 Think of questions ahead of time or search for some common ground to talk about.
 If you don’t know what to say, ask them a simple question.

 Keep the focus off the fact that they are being photographed.
-When you get a person talking, they will begin to forget about the camera, and they will start feeling emotions and showing them in their facial expressions when they talk.
+When you get a person talking, they will begin to forget about the camera.
+They will start feeling real emotions and showing them in their facial expressions when they talk.

 This is a way to get natural-feeling candid shots within a setting that is not normally conducive to that type of image.

-Wait for the moment in between the moments.
-Often your subjects will wait until they don’t think you are photographing to allow their true personality to shine, and I call this the moment in between moments.
+Wait for the moment in-between the moments.
+Often your subjects will wait until they don’t think you are photographing to allow their true personality to shine.
+I call this the moment in-between moments.

 Get into the middle of the action.
 Be part of the fun.
-By doing this, people will become more comfortable around you and will be more willing to let their guard down.
+By doing this, people will become more comfortable around you.
+They will be more willing to let their guard down.

 As I mentioned in the last point, zoom lenses will work fine, but I prefer to also use light primes.